sst/guide/_chapters/update-the-app.md

 title: Update the App
 date: 2017-02-13 00:00:00
 code: frontend
+description: Tutorial on how to make changes to your React.js single page application.
 ---

 Let's make a couple of quick changes to test the process of deploying updates to our app.